Jinx Dog Food Review (Dry)

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas, brewers yeast, flaxseed, coconut meal, chia seeds and alfalfa meal, this still looks like the profile of a kibble containing a significant amount of meat.
+When you consider the protein-boosting effect of the peas, potato protein, flaxseed, brewers yeast, coconut meal, chia and alfalfa, this still looks like the profile of a kibble containing a notable amount of meat.

 Jinx Dog Food Recall History